 The Working of Capacitor project demonstrates how capacitors store and release electrical energy.
 It involves setting up a simple circuit with a capacitor, resistor, and power source.
 By charging the capacitor through the resistor and then discharging it, the project shows how capacitors accumulate energy and release it in a controlled manner.
 The time taken for charging and discharging, observable through an LED or multimeter, illustrates the capacitor’s role in smoothing voltage fluctuations and filtering signals.
 This hands-on project helps understand the capacitor’s function in electronic circuits and its applications in energy storage and signal processing.

-SKU: working-of-capacitor-project-pcb - School Projects for Class 12th
+SKU: wireless-power-transfer-project - School Projects for Class 12th

 Half Wave Rectifier